-You might be wondering whether it could work for you, but you are worried about whether you or your employees have the expertise to make use of the technology, especially if you are sat on your own with no-one on hand to guide you.
+You might be wondering whether a health, safety or environmental online course could work for you, but you are worried about whether the training materials are self-explanatory enough to make sense, especially if you are sat on your own with no-one on hand to guide you.

 You won’t be surprised to learn that there is a lot of misinformation about online learning, and a lot of bad examples of online learning courses.
 Let me answer some of your questions, allay your fears and you may find that it is a good, and for some, the best, option for professional learning.